About the Hardware Security Module

 When a key is required for enabling the use of a certificate, the key is referenced by its ID (also known as key name) while remaining protected on the module.

 This method of key handling provides greater security than storing private keys in a file within your file system.
-This file might be read or copied after unauthorized access to a Web Gateway appliance.
+This file might be read or copied after unauthorized access to a Secure Web Gateway appliance.
 The private keys on the Hardware Security Module, however, would still remain protected.

-Different solutions can be implemented to provide the functions of a Hardware Security Module on Web Gateway.
+Different solutions can be implemented to provide the functions of a Hardware Security Module on Secure Web Gateway.